 Gabriel also has had fruitful and rewarding experience as an associate director.
 He most recently served as associate director of the Broadway production of Martin McDonagh’s Hangmen, directed by Matthew Dunster.
-His other Broadway credits include Long Day’s Journey Into Night (Starring Jessica Lange; 2016 Tony Nominee, Best Revival of a Play), the world premiere of David Mamet’s China Doll (starring Al Pacino), The Height of the Storm (starring Eileen Atkins and Jonathan Pryce) and the Roundabout Theatre Company's production of The Winslow Boy (starring the late, great Roger Rees) as well as off-Broadway premieres from writers including Martin McDonagh, Doug Wright, Athol Fugard, Dominique Morisseau and Rajiv Joseph.
+His other Broadway credits include Long Day’s Journey Into Night (Starring Jessica Lange; 2016 Tony Nominee for Best Revival of a Play), the world premiere of David Mamet’s China Doll (starring Al Pacino), The Height of the Storm (starring Eileen Atkins and Jonathan Pryce) and the Roundabout Theatre Company's production of The Winslow Boy (starring the late, great Roger Rees).
+His work off-Broadway includes premieres from writers including Martin McDonagh, Doug Wright, Athol Fugard, Dominique Morisseau and Rajiv Joseph.
 He proudly serves as Associate Director to actor/playwright/director Ruben Santiago-Hudson on his play Lackawanna Blues.

 He is a member of SDC and the Dramatists Guild.
 He currently lives in Brooklyn.